 Money Scams, Tricks and Frauds

-Salford is generally a safe place to study but students at any university need to be vigilant about being targeted by fraudsters.
+You should always be wary about being targeted by fraudsters, especially while studying at university.
 Unfortunately, some criminals may attempt to target you for purposes of Money Fraud.
 These attempts can be an introduction in person, via social media or a messaging service.
 They may claim an opportunity is for a limited time so that you act quickly, with little time to stay safe by investigating further.

 All students are advised to pay online on the university payments page directly themselves or by international bank transfer using Flywire.
 You can find further information on our Tuition fees page.